 1. Join An Activity.
-Did you know that the number one initiative a student can take to ensure their happiness during freshmen year of college is to join an activity?
+Did you know that the number one initiative students can take to ensure their happiness during their freshmen year of college is to join an activity?
 This is backed up by reams of research.
 So get yourself to a club fair or log into the clubs and organizations page of the college website and find an activity to try.
 And if you don’t like the first one, try another.
 You’ll not only have fun but also get to know older students who can serve as mentors.

 Managing an NCAA team can pave the way to a career in sports.
-Working on the campus activities board builds management and planning skills.
+Working on the campus activities board builds management and marketing skills.
 Writing for the school paper or having a radio show builds communication and writing skills that will help you land an internship or a job.
-So go out for an intramural team, tryout for a cappella, sign up to tutor elementary students or coach soccer.
+So go out for an intramural team, try out for a cappella, sign up to tutor elementary students, or coach soccer.
 There are many opportunities and at least one will fit you.

 4. Study Abroad.
-We live in a connected world and chances are you will have a career where you will be interacting with people around the globe.
+We live in a connected world, and chances are you will have a career where you will be interacting with people around the globe.
 What better way to gain an international perspective than to get out of the USA and spend a few months in another country?
 You might become more proficient in another language or just expand your views in a way that will help you become more tolerant and understanding.
 It may make you more attractive to a potential employer who sees you as an adventurer or just wants to hire someone with an international perspective.

 5. Attend Public Lectures and Performances.
 In college, you will have easy access to some of the most fascinating people in the world who will be visiting your campus to deliver lectures or perform.
 Take advantage of the opportunity to hear from journalists, writers, political activists, comedians, and the like.
 You will learn, be entertained, and gain wisdom and insight.